keptn-contrib/dynatrace-service/documentation/event-forwarding-to-dynatrace-to-specific-entities.md

 ### General approach

-If your releases are monitored by Dynatrace, dynatrace-service can make use of the **version information** provided (either by deployment events or event labels) to query Dynatrace APIs in order to receive the desired *Process Group Instance* ID(s) which will then be used in the attach rules.
+If your releases are monitored by Dynatrace, the dynatrace-service can make use of the **version information** provided (either by deployment events or event labels) to query Dynatrace APIs in order to receive the desired *Process Group Instance* ID(s) which will then be used in the attach rules.

 **Note**: